oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/debug_commands.md

 php app/console oro:api:debug get_list
 ```

-Also using `request-type` option you can see the processors which will be executed for a particular request type:
+The `request-type` option can be used to see the processors which will be executed for a particular request type:

 ```bash
 php app/console oro:api:debug get_list --request-type=rest --request-type=json_api